octopus-network/octopus-docs/src/general/v2/octopus-restaking.md

 #### Claim rewards

-After a reward cycle (~1 day), the validator will receive the restaking rewards and the delegator will receive the delegation rewards, which need to be claimed manually via Octopus Network DApp.
+After a reward cycle (~1 day), the validator and the delegator will receive the Appchain rewards, which need to be claimed manually via Octopus Network DApp.

 1. Log in to Octopus Network [V2 Mainnet](https://v2.oct.network) with your NEAR account.